whizzml/examples/model-per-category/readme.md

   single predictions given an execution of `create-category-models`.
 - Install [batch-prediction](./batch-prediction) to be able to create batch predictions given an execution of `create-category-models`.
+- Install [evaluation](./evaluation) to be able to evaluate the models created by `create-category-models`.

 If necessary, please see [the top-level readme](../readme.md) for more general installation instructions.